 If the warrants do not meet liability classification under ASC 480-10, the Company assesses the requirements under ASC 815-40, which states that contracts that require or may require the issuer to settle the contract for cash are liabilities recorded at fair value, irrespective of the likelihood of the transaction occurring that triggers the net cash settlement feature.
 If the warrants do not require liability classification under ASC 815-40, in order to conclude equity classification, the Company assesses whether the warrants are indexed to its common stock and whether the warrants are classified as equity under ASC 815-40 or other applicable GAAP.
 After all relevant assessments are made, the Company concludes whether the warrants are classified as liability or equity.
 Liability-classified warrants are required to be accounted for at fair value both on the date of issuance and on subsequent accounting period ending dates, with all changes in fair value after the issuance date recorded as a component of other income (expense), net in the statements of operations.
 Equity-classified warrants are accounted for at fair value on the issuance date with no changes in fair value recognized after the issuance date.
-As of March 31, 2022, all of the Company's outstanding warrants are equity-classified warrants.
+As of June 30, 2022, all of the Company's outstanding warrants are equity-classified warrants, except for the contingent warrants that became issuable upon the close of the private placement that occurred during the three months ended June 30, 2022.
+See Note 6.